wbamberg/idl-reference/docs/nsILoginManager.md

 Search for logins in the login manager.
 An array is always returned;
 if there are no logins the array is empty.

-@param count
-       The number of elements in the array.
-JS callers can simply use
-       the array's .length property, and supply an dummy object for
-       this out param.
-For example: |searchLogins({}, matchData)|
-@param matchData
-       The data used to search.
-This does not follow the same
-       requirements as findLogins for those fields.
-Wildcard matches are
-       simply not specified.
-@param logins
-       An array of nsILoginInfo objects.

 NOTE: This can be called from JS as:
       var logins = pwmgr.searchLogins({}, matchData);